Black Hundreds: Ideology

-In 1905-1914 Black Hundreds didn't exist as a single movement; numerous political groups and parties representing monarchist ideology in the Russian Empire had different ideological views.
+Effective during 1905-1914, Black Hundreds didn't exist as a single movement; but as a collective of various political groups and parties with different ideological views representing, yet representing monarchist ideology in the Russian Empire.
 Even the concept of "Russian nation" was interpreted differently, with some seeing "Russian-ness" as a religious category, while others defined it in a civic or ethnic sense, or as their combination.

-Union of the Russian People ideologist Alexander Trishatny considered Russian nation to be the combination of three main ethnic groups: "Greater Russians", Belarusians and "Little Russians" (Ukrainians).
+Union of the Russian People ideologist Alexander Trishatny considered Russian nation to be the combination of three main ethnic groups: "Greater Russians", Belarusians, and "Little Russians" (Ukrainians).
 In major urban centres Black Hundreds tended to see their nationalism in terms of political loyalty to the tsar.
 Among secular leaders of the Black Hundred movement there were many inorodtsy belonging to non-Slavic ethnicities, including people of German and French origin.

 Ethnic Russian nationalism, in comparison, was supported by a minority of Black Hundred organizations.
-Its supporters had their centre in Kyiv and promoted the idea of all East Slavs comprising a single ethic group.
+Its supporters had their centre in Kyiv and promoted the idea of all East Slavs comprising a single ethnic group.
 This could be seen as an attempt to counter the Ukrainian, Polish and Jewish national movements.

 Until the early 1910s most Black Hundreds leaders saw Jews as their main enemy, but with the rise of the Ukrainian national movement their representatives started a campaign against what they saw as "Ukrainian separatism" promoted by "mazepinists", allegedly supported by Austria-Hungary and embodied in the figure of Mykhailo Hrushevsky.

 Many representatives of the Black Hundreds were supporters of agrarianism.

 Support base

 Members of the Black Hundred organizations came from different social strata—such as landowners, clergymen, the high and petty bourgeoisie, merchants, artisans, workers, and the so-called "declassed elements".
 The Postoyanny Sovyet Ob'yedinnyonnykh dvoryanskikh obshchshestv Rossii (United Gentry Council) guided the activities of the black-hundredists; the Tsarist regime provided moral and financial support to the movement.
 The Black Hundreds were founded on a devotion to the Tsar, church, and motherland, expressed previously by the motto of Tsar Nicholas I: "Orthodoxy, Autocracy, and Nationality" (Pravoslaviye, Samoderzhaviye i Narodnost).
 The Black Hundreds conducted oral propaganda: in churches by holding special services and during meetings, lectures, and demonstrations.
-Such propaganda provoked anti-Semitic sentiments and monarchic "exaltation" and incited pogroms and terrorist acts, performed by the Black Hundreds' paramilitary groups, sometimes known as "Yellow Shirts".
+Such propaganda provoked antisemitic sentiments and monarchic "exaltation" and incited pogroms and terrorist acts, performed by the Black Hundreds' paramilitary groups, sometimes known as "Yellow Shirts".
 A leading role in the Black Hundred movement in Ukrainian lands belonged to the Orthodox Church.